IAmKSquared/onenotemcp/ReadMe.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The OneNote MCP Server is a powerful Model Context Protocol (MCP) server that enables AI AI assistants to securely interact with your Microsoft OneNote data.
+The OneNote MCP Server is a powerful Model Context Protocol (MCP) server that enables AI assistants to securely interact with your Microsoft OneNote data.
 It allows for reading, writing, searching, and comprehensive editing of your OneNote notebooks, sections, and pages directly through your AI interface.

 This server provides a rich set of tools for advanced OneNote management,